Ckola99/Ecom-site/audiophileSite/README.md

 	.required();
 ```

+**update**

+In this project, I optimized image loading by implementing `srcset` attributes for responsive images.
+This ensures that users on different devices (mobile, tablet, and desktop) receive appropriately sized images, reducing unnecessary data transfer and improving page load times.
+The `src` attribute is retained as a fallback to ensure compatibility across all browsers.

+- **Preloading Critical Assets**: By preloading key images and other critical assets, I learned how to improve the Largest Contentful Paint (LCP) metric, which is crucial for a good user experience.
+Preloading ensures that important visual elements are available as soon as the page starts loading, reducing the time it takes for the largest visible content element to be rendered.

+- **Understanding LCP**: LCP measures how quickly the main content of a page is rendered to the user, significantly affecting perceived performance.
+Optimizing LCP not only improves user satisfaction but also contributes to better SEO rankings, as LCP is a key metric in Google's Core Web Vitals.

+These improvements have helped me enhance both the efficiency and the overall user experience of the website, ensuring that it loads quickly and performs well across all devices.

 ### Continued development

 IN future I would like to improve my websites performance in terms of using the threading of javascript.
 I realise some of my solutions are a bit verbose and I would like to in the future improve some of the code and refactor a more lightweight solution.

 ### Useful resources